OpenSourceNematodeDrugbase/opensourcenematodedrugbase.github.io/README.md

 #### Final Step

-Open the link provided in your preferred browser
+Open the link provided in your preferred browser\
 <img width="362" height="77" alt="image" src="https://github.com/user-attachments/assets/0ef8c133-b3f9-488e-8418-39f5f445cb51" />

-If you're having any issues you can always ask us for help in our <a href="https://github.com/OpenSourceNematodeDrugbase/opensourcenematodedrugbase.github.io/discussions/categories/q-a"> Q&A page.</a>
-Contact a.barr1@westminster.ac.uk
- for more information.

 ### Need help?

-Feel free to ask any questions by opening up a new Q&A discussion through our <a href="https://github.com/OpenSourceNematodeDrugbase/opensourcenematodedrugbase.github.io/discussions">Discussions page</a>
+Feel free to ask any questions by opening up a new Q&A discussion through our <a href="https://github.com/OpenSourceNematodeDrugbase/opensourcenematodedrugbase.github.io/discussions">Discussions page</a>\
+Contact a.barr1@westminster.ac.uk for more information.